AY2526S1-CS2103T-F10-2/tp/docs/UserGuide.md

 **:exclamation: Warning:**

-* This action is irreversible after confirmation (except via `undo`).
 * Make sure you review the confirmation dialog carefully before clicking "OK".

 </div>

 **Behavior:**

-* **Invalid indices:** If some indices are invalid, valid ones are still shown in the confirmation dialog with warnings.
+* **Invalid indices:** If some indices are invalid, they are shown in the confirmation dialog with warnings.
 * **Name matching:** Full name must match (case-insensitive).
 Partial names won't work.
-* **Multiple name matches:** If a name matches multiple contacts, that name is skipped with an error.
-Use indices instead.

 <div markdown="span" class="alert alert-primary">